Azure-Samples/IoT-Edge-K8s-KubeVirt-Deployment/README.md

 We discuss some of those concerns below:

 1. EdgeHub Data Persistence: IoT Edge's EdgeHub messaging component saves messages on a disk, if this disk is ephemeral, messages will be lost if VM is restarted.
 Data Volume in KubeVirt allows you to persisted this data on a PVC under the hoods, preventing data loss for messages.
 It is important to note that the data volume (and its corresponding PVC) is backed by a node in a cluster which is still a single point of failure unless PVCs are created on top of other resilient storage solutions e.g. [StorageOS](https://storageos.com/).
 2. IoT Edge VM Compute Resilience: In high density application hosting platforms like K8s, it's expected that nodes may dynamically appear/disappear in the cluster or cluster is re-balancing the workloads on regular basis.
 In such situations, IoT Edge VM created in KubeVirt will be deployed to a different node in the K8s cluster, detaching itself from Data Volume/PVC on the previous node.
 Detaching Data Volume/PVC from IoT Edge VM pod will result in failure to start that VM on a new node.
-Please refer to KubeVirt's [advance scheduling article](https://kubevirt.io/2020/Advanced-scheduling-with-affinity-rules.html) for more details.
+Please refer to KubeVirt's [advance scheduling article](https://kubevirt.io/2020/Advanced-scheduling-with-affinity-rules.html) and [node maintenance](https://kubevirt.io/user-guide/operations/node_maintenance/) for more details.

 ### Commercial Support